ScalablyTyped/Distribution/f/firebase__util/readme.md

  * Check to make sure the appropriate number of arguments are provided for a public function.
  * Throws an error if it fails.
  *
- * @param {!string} fnName The function name
+ * @param fnName The function name
- * @param {!number} minCount The minimum number of arguments to allow for the function call
+ * @param minCount The minimum number of arguments to allow for the function call
- * @param {!number} maxCount The maximum number of argument to allow for the function call
+ * @param maxCount The maximum number of argument to allow for the function call
- * @param {!number} argCount The actual number of arguments provided.
+ * @param argCount The actual number of arguments provided.
  */

 ```